NovationScripts/Multimillionaire/README.md

 We could say that players confirm blocks with their deposits.

 It is possible to create a liquid network from tokens.
+On the DEX, we can equate or calculate the coefficient.

 We can add a function for adding new additional flags after completing the game.

 If the errors are fixed, it might actually work.